scylladb/scylla-operator/docs/source/contributing.md

 You can build the project using the Makefile commands:
 * Open the Makefile and change the `IMG` environment variable to a repository you have access to.
-* Run `make publish` and wait for the image to be built and uploaded in your repo.
+* Run `make docker-push` and wait for the image to be built and uploaded in your repo.

 ### Create a Branch